Version Ranges

 Yield items from iterable whose version falls inside the range.

-With prereleases None the PEP 440 default applies: pre-releases are buffered and only emitted if no final release in iterable is in range.
+With prereleases None the PEP 440 default applies: pre-releases are buffered and only emitted if no final release in iterable is in range, except that a pre-release inside the autodetected opt-in region, or named outright by a === literal, is force-admitted in place (as prereleases=True would yield it).
+A flushed buffer comes after every in-place yield, so the output is not version-sorted.

 The signature mirrors filter().